GovTechSG/ship-hats-overview/manage-user-groups.md

 1. From the side menu, click **Users** > **All User Groups**.

    The **All User Groups** window appears, displaying all the user groups listed under the **Group Name** column.
+   At the top, you can view the quota consumed and available.
+In the image below, you can see available quota is 200 and number of groups created is 100.

    <kbd>![User Groups All](user-groups-all.png)</kbd>

 ## Add users to user groups